harsiz/omnidex/docs/streaming.md

 ### Free Sites

 :::warning
-Use an ad blocker.
-These sites are ad-heavy. [uBlock Origin](https://ublockorigin.com/) handles them well.
+Use an ad blocker, these sites will bombard you with ads if you don't have one. [uBlock Origin](https://ublockorigin.com/) handles them well.
 :::
 - **🏆 [Cineby](https://www.cineby.sc/)** - Great site with a clean UI, auto server switching and watchlists and history.
 Tip - you can disable ads in browse > ad status without needing an adblocker.
 Mobile friendly